 Additional configuration in Mission Planner¶

-For FrSky telemetry to transmit the correct battery information to the RC transmitter, ArduPilot must be configured for the power module and battery pack used.
+For FrSky telemetry to transmit the correct battery information to the RC transmitter, ArduPilot must be configured for the power monitor and battery pack used.

 Configuring the Power Module via Mission Planner¶

-Perform the steps in the following tutorial if you’ve never configured or must reconfigure your power module: power module configuration in mission planner
+Perform the steps in the following tutorial if you’ve never configured or must reconfigure your power monitor: power monitor configuration in mission planner

 Battery Capacity Configuration¶